Just-Some-Bots/MusicBot/_docs/using/commands.md

 {% endhighlight %}
 <strong>Description:</strong><br>
 Create 'markdown' for options, permissions, or commands from the code.<br>
-The output is used to update github pages and is thus unsuitable for normal reference use.<br>
+The output is used to update GitHub Pages and is thus unsuitable for normal reference use.<br>

 </details>